 It seems as if 2011 was gone in a blur, and it felt like Google’s algorithm changed even faster.
-It’s not easy keeping up with changes in SEO, and in 2012 you may want to start thinking about expanding your SEO & internet marketing efforts.
+It’s not easy keeping up with changes in SEO, and in 2012 you may want to start thinking about expanding your SEO & digital marketing efforts.
 Here are a few ideas on how you can improve your internet marketing campaign in 2012.

 Maybe you spent 2011 working on your SEO, or other forms of marketing.
 Your analytics are rising and the traffic is starting to pour in.
 That’s great, but don’t stop there!
 Step back and take a look at your analytics.
 What does your bounce rate look like?
 Have you setup goals?
 If you aren’t monitoring these things you should be.
 You should be continuously tweaking your website until your bounce reaches the 30-35% range, and your conversions are anywhere from 12-15% (depending on what type of traffic you are monitoring).